hms-dbmi/viv/sites/docs/src/CUSTOM_SHADERS.md

 ### Migration Guide

-> **WORK IN PROGRESS**: This migration guide documents breaking changes and new patterns.
-Implementation status:
-> - **Partial**: Dynamic channel count support with `VIV_CHANNEL_INDEX_PLACEHOLDER` - works but `MAX_CHANNELS` still hardcoded in constants (line 7 of `packages/constants/src/index.ts`), not truly runtime-dynamic yet
-> - **Pending testing**: `expandShaderModule()` helper - needs scrutiny and real-world usage

 #### 1. Dynamic Channel Count (Breaking Change)

-Viv is moving toward supporting a **dynamic number of channels at runtime** instead of a fixed maximum.
+Viv supports a **dynamic number of channels at runtime** instead of a fixed maximum.
 This is a fundamental architectural change that affects how shaders are written.

-**Current Status:** Partially implemented. `MAX_CHANNELS` is currently hardcoded at 10 (was 6) in `packages/constants/src/index.ts` but the infrastructure supports varying channel counts - tested working with values from 6 to 10.
-True per-layer runtime variation not yet implemented.

-**Key Changes:**
+**Key changes:**

-- `NUM_CHANNELS` varies based on `MAX_CHANNELS` constant (goal: per-layer instance based on actual data)
+- `NUM_CHANNELS` now varies at runtime based on layer props (for example, the length of `selections`).
-- Shaders must be generated programmatically to match the channel count
+- Shader modules should be written as templates and generated programmatically so that uniforms and loops respect the current channel count; avoid fixed-index assumptions like `intensity0` through `intensity5`.
-- Fixed-index assumptions (e.g., always having `intensity0` through `intensity5`) no longer work

-**Impact on Extensions:**

-Custom extensions must adapt to handle variable channel counts.
-This means:
-- Using `VIV_CHANNEL_INDEX_PLACEHOLDER` for per-channel shader code generation
-- Using loop constructs with `NUM_CHANNELS` instead of hardcoded channel counts
+- For per-channel data (including UBO uniforms), use `VIV_CHANNEL_INDEX_PLACEHOLDER` and loop constructs with `NUM_CHANNELS` so Viv can expand your shader code for the active channel count.
-- For UBO uniforms: using helper utilities to generate per-channel uniform declarations

 #### 2. DECKGL_MUTATE_COLOR Hook Signature Change

-The `DECKGL_MUTATE_COLOR` hook signature has changed from accepting multiple individual float parameters to accepting a single array parameter to support dynamic channel counts.
+The `DECKGL_MUTATE_COLOR` hook signature has changed from accepting multiple individual float parameters to accepting a single array parameter to support dynamic channel counts. ob
 **Old Signature (deprecated):**

 ```glsl